 Garrick House was named after Mr M. Garrick who donated a large collection of cacti and succulents to the Gardens in the late 1950s.
 It contains the most extensive publicly owned collection of cacti and succulents in New Zealand and also includes a diorama painted by Gordon Gee, the sign and label writer for the Botanic Gardens from 1956 to 1974.
 The diorama depicts a desert scene representing from South Africa to South America.

 The present Townend House was erected in 1955 to 1956 on the site of the former house of the same name which was relocated to the Gardens from the grand Christchurch residence 'Hollylea'.
 The original Townend House was purchased and transferred to the site with funds from the estate of Annie Townend, a wealthy Christchurch heiress, who lived at Mona Vale.

 Townend House is essentially a flowering conservatory where a regular succession of popular greenhouse plants are grown.
-These include Calceolaria, Cyclamen, Gloxinia, and Primula.
-Many of the tuberous begonias are the result of hybridisation carried out by the Gardens staff.
+These include Calceolaria, Cyclamen, Begonias, Impatiens and Primula.

 Foweraker House was named for Jean Foweraker, a Christchurch alpine plant enthusiast and donor of many collections of alpine plants to the Gardens.

 The displays of both indigenous and exotic alpine plants frequently change as do the seasons, flowers and foliage.
 In addition there is a permanent display of slow-growing conifers that create a neutral looking environment in which the alpine plants can be appreciated.

 Built in the 1960s, Gilpin House is a modest sized conservatory featuring tropical collections of Orchids, Tillandsias, Bromeliads and carnivorous plants.